michaelsieminski/servonaut/README.md

 ## Servonaut

-A zero-config deployment solution for web applications.
+A zero-config deployment solution for js web applications.
 Deploy your app to production in minutes, not days.

 ### Features